Cookie preferences

 a.
 Legislative framework:

-Generally speaking, in Spain, distribution agreements are not specifically regulated.
-Therefore, the general contractual system contained in the Spanish Commercial Code and the Spanish Civil Code and, in certain circumstances, also the Spanish Agency Contract Law (“ACL”) may apply by analogy and contractual integration.
+In Spain, distribution agreements are not explicitly regulated.
+Therefore, the general contractual system contained in the Spanish Commercial Code and the Spanish Civil Code and, in certain circumstances, the Spanish Agency Contract Law (“ACL”) may apply by analogy and contractual integration.

 b.
 Link(s) to official publication: